uscwy/pox_router/part2/readme.txt

 INTRODUCTION
 ------------
-This is an implementation of Advanced Topology section in OpenFlow tutorial
+This is an implementation of Advanced Topology section based on OpenFlow tutorial

 We use dpid as switch identification to support multi-switch controller, separating route table, arp table, mac table according to dpid.
 Each switch has its own tables.